 Scranton police make arrest in stabbing

 Jun.
-28—A Scranton teen is being charged as an adult for his alleged role in a stabbing Tuesday on the 500 block of Alder St. in the city, police said.
+28—A Scranton teen is being charged as an adult for his alleged role in a stabbing Tuesday in the 500 block of Alder St. in the city, police said.

 Jalil Devone, 17, 637 Moosic St., was charged with aggravated assault and related counts.